isaacimholt/Helpy_Search/README.md

 This example detects if our selection was a url.
 If it was, it opens it in your browser -- if it wasn't, it searches Google, Wikipedia, and Youtube for your selection.

 [Regex](http://en.wikipedia.org/wiki/Regular_expression) is a way to describe search patterns for text.
 For instance, we can use it to identify if your selected text is an internet url.
 The `!REGEX` command marks the start of a regex section, where all urls that follow it are opened if the regex was a match.
 In the above example, there is a `!REGEX` command that will match urls, followed by empty pipes `||` which open the url directly in your browser.
 Then we see a blank `!REGEX` with no regex to its right, which acts like a "catch everything" bucket.
 This is where we can put our searches from before.
+Always remember: put the more specific regexes at the beginning; putting the url regex after the "catch all" blank regex will cause the url regex to never trigger.

 ### Flags